friendly/psy6136/assign/projects6136.md

 develop a scheme to classify the many datasets according to the types of methods (ordered factors, square tables, ...) the illustrate, and so forth.

+There are some notes on this topic at [Extending Categorical Data Analysis](https://github.com/friendly/vcdExtra/blob/master/issues/vcd-extensions.html)

 ## Interactive apps